Historia Mundum

 After common people stormed the Bastille and took up arms, some politicians who did not have national prominence formed the Paris Commune.
 It was a municipal assembly controlled by the Jacobins, in which there was criticism of the national government.
 In the meantime, the French Revolution entered its first phase, the National Assembly, which got its name from the institution that was elaborating a constitution for the country as a whole.

-This phase was characterized by the rise to power of the Girondins, who had to face a situation known as the Great Fear: all over the country, peasants feared that the lack of food was part of an aristocratic plot to starve them to death.
-Accordingly, they armed themselves and began to attack the nobility, going insofar as threatening the stability of French society.
+This phase was characterized by the rise to power of the Girondins, who had to face a situation known as the Great Fear.
+Across the country, peasants feared that food shortages were part of an aristocratic plot to starve them.
+They armed themselves and began to attack the nobility, threatening the stability of French society.
 Meanwhile, Third Estate representatives in Paris feared the peasants would make their way to the capital.
-In order to avoid such disruption, the Girondins espoused moderate policies that were meant to reassure peasants of the value of the Revolution:
+To avoid such disruption, the Girondins adopted moderate policies meant to reassure peasants about the value of the Revolution:

 • Confiscation of Church properties: Every single piece of land and money that the Catholic Church had was seized by the government.
 These assets would serve to back a new paper currency created by the revolutionaries, called an assignat, so as to avoid generalized bankruptcies.
 Unfortunately, the assignats failed to keep inflation in check and the economy collapsed.